-City Council 2009, L-R Bliss Bujard, Harold Douga, William B B Loyd,
+City Council 2016, L-R Bliss Bujard, Marcus Renfrow (not shown), William B B Loyd,

-Mayor Kenny Stinson, Kevin Merchant and newly elected Paul Patin
+Mayor Kenny Stinson, Kevin Merchant and Paul Patin

 Send E-mail by clicking on image or high lighted name